 Havoc on the N2 – During the drive to the airport, traffic on the N2 was slow and congested.
 A truck jackknife blocked northbound traffic, bringing everything to a standstill.
 Thought the delay would result in missing the flight to Maputo, but somehow, I squeaked by and made it on time.

-Reluctantly I paid $50 for a second bag, and that always angers me.
+Reluctantly I paid $50 for a second bag, and that always makes me angry.
 Having flown on so many airlines this trip, I’ve become weary of being penalized for having two bags – reasonable for a long trip through multiple climates and countries.
-Booking a restrictive round-trip ticket hampers my free spirit and isn’t for me.
-I like to leave things open and maintain options like changing the itinerary anytime while on the fly.
+Booking a restrictive round-trip ticket hampers my free spirit and isn’t appealing.
+I like to leave flights open and maintain options like changing the itinerary anytime.

 Many European and African airlines heavily exploit baggage allowances.
 If you’ve followed my blog posts, it’s a recurring theme.
 This $50 fee didn’t seem worth a fuss, but in the past, I’ve thrown a fit when asked to pay as much as $500+ in excess baggage fees for a second bag – shameless robbery!
 I’ve learned to use every card possible to avoid the ridiculous fees but sometimes the effort involved isn’t worth it…